quiltdata/quilt/docs/advanced-features/workflows.md

     metadata_schema: experiment-universal
 schemas:
   experiment-universal:
-    url: s3://quilt-sergey-dev-metadata/.quilt/workflows/schemas/experiment-universal.json
+    url: s3://quilt-dev-metadata/.quilt/workflows/schemas/experiment-universal.json
 ```

 This specifies which workflow will be used (`experiment`) if a
-`workflow` parameter in the `Package.push()` API call is not provided.
+`workflow` parameter in the `Package.push()` API call or CLI is not provided.

 ## JSON Schema
 - Quilt workflows support the [Draft 7 JSON Schema](https://json-schema.org/specification-links.html#draft-7).